marama09/PUBG-Exploratory-Data-Analysis-EDA-/README.md

 ## Tools
 *	Python in Jupyter notebook
 *	Numpy and Pandas for data manipulation
-*	Matplotlib and Seaborn for plotting
+*	Matplotlib, Seaborn and plotly for plotting
 *	Tableau for interactive visualizations
 ## Data Description:
 Reference: Kaggle Your Machine Learning and Data Science Website [here](https://www.kaggle.com/c/pubg-finish-placement-prediction/overview).